 I take this as an opportunity to challenge myself to be creative quickly, with a small footprint (small for me anyway, as opposed to a big crew and a truck of gear) and working intuitively.

-Brainstroming new ideas with Noel Plemmons and Rachael Lembo of POV Dance
+Collaborating and choreographing with Noel Plemmons and Rachael Lembo of POV Dance

 I always reach out to my contacts in the modern dance or ballet world for subjects.
 We do some light brainstorming about what kind of choreography to work with, whether it’s site-specific contemporary dance or a more classical ballet pose, and decide on some loose wardrobe ideas.

-Brainstorming new ideas with Katherin Evans and Sarita Hoke of the PDX Contemporary Ballet
+Working with the space, with Katherin Evans and Sarita Hoke of the PDX Contemporary Ballet

 Brainstorming new ideas with contemporary dancers Samuel Hobbs and Raven Jones at the base of the St. John's Bridge